syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/OLAP-Client-Elements.md

 ### Remove Elements from an Axis

-In order to remove measures, dimension, hierarchy, level and named set element from the Axis Element Builder, click the remove symbol available next to the Split Button.
+In order to remove measures, dimension, hierarchy, level and named set element from the Axis Element Builder, click the remove button available next to the Split Button.

 ![](OLAP-Client-Elements_images/removeelement.png)